GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 standard printf function (this is the case for the GMT/MATLAB toolbox, for instance).
 For all other uses you should simply pass NULL for this argument.
 You can also access the last cached error message by calling GMT_Error_Message_ which returns a pointer to the internal character buffer with that message.
+Pass NULL and set the mode bit if you want writing to a log file instead.
 Should something go wrong during the API initialization then ``API`` will be returned as ``NULL``.
 Finally, GMT_Create_Session_ will examine the environmental parameter TMPDIR (TEMP on Windows) to set the GMT temporary directory [/tmp on Unix, current directory on Windows].